derluke/data-analyst/README.md

       source set_env.sh  # On windows use `set_env.bat`
       pulumi up
       ```
-> **⚠️ Caveat:**
+> **⚠️ Availability information:**
-> If you run into an error using a NIM model that requires the feature flag **Enable Custom Model GPU Inference**, contact your account team or administrator to check if this feature is enabled for your deployment.
+> Using a NIM model requires custom model GPU inference, a public preview feature.
+You will experience errors by using this type of model without the feature flag enabled.
+Contact your DataRobot representative or administrator for information on enabling this feature.
+> **Feature flag**: Enable Custom Model GPU Inference

 ### Change the database